SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-intermission-10part-2-lets-tax-the-brain.markdown

 - In this case sets the velocity and acceleration of the effect (I just like to see it move, OK!!!)
 - And finally adds the effect to the particle manager

-For the final task, you should notice you are still missing two key components.&nbsp; if you compile the project, it will compile, no errors right?, wrong.&nbsp;&nbsp; Run the project and it will fall flat on it is face.&nbsp; you still need the content you have specified in this project, namely the Spritefont and Explosion image.&nbsp; Just grab these from the Windows Phone 7 or GS 3.1 tutorial projects and paste them in to the POC content project.
+For the final task, you should notice you are still missing two key components.  if you compile the project, it will compile, no errors right?, wrong.
+Run the project and it will fall flat on it is face.  you still need the content you have specified in this project, namely the Spritefont and Explosion image.
+Just grab these from the Windows Phone 7 or GS 3.1 tutorial projects and paste them in to the POC content project.

 Compile again and click on the screen (Touch if you actually have either a phone or a touchscreen laptop you jammy dodgers) and you should see the effect show earlier.

-&nbsp;

 * * *

-&nbsp;

 ### But wait there’s more!!!!

-Now when I ran this I wanted to know just how much of an impact doing procedural effects would be to the phone, best way to show this would be to show the frame rate.&nbsp; Now in Silverlight, they have a little programming hook to do this.&nbsp; Does this work for XNA, of course NOT….
+Now when I ran this I wanted to know just how much of an impact doing procedural effects would be to the phone, best way to show this would be to show the frame rate.
+Now in Silverlight, they have a little programming hook to do this.
+Does this work for XNA, of course NOT….

-So I wrote a handy FPS component that shows you the Updates per second (UPS) and the Draw calls per second (FPS).&nbsp; Here’s the code for it (not much there really, just another drawable component:
+So I wrote a handy FPS component that shows you the Updates per second (UPS) and the Draw calls per second (FPS).
+Here’s the code for it (not much there really, just another drawable component: